Azizi-Code/web-client-project/README.md

 # WebClientProject
-In this project call and use some web API with WebClient class in .netFramework and serialize and deserialize objects with Newtonsoft JSON package.
+In this project, we leverage the .NET Framework's WebClient class to seamlessly call and interact with various web APIs.
+Additionally, we harness the power of the Newtonsoft JSON package to efficiently serialize and deserialize objects, facilitating smooth data handling and communication.